Posts contain affiliate links, see disclosure for more details.

 If you’re looking for tips on how to save money on groceries, you’re not alone!
-With grocery shopping one of the biggest four expenses any household has, it’s easy to find yourself with a bigger than expensive total when you reach the supermarket checkout.
+With grocery shopping one of the biggest four expenses any household has, it’s not hard to find yourself hit with a larger than expensive bill to pay when you reach the supermarket checkout.

 It’s just so easy to spend more than you planned:

 You go to do your weekly shop.
 You walk in and immediately see a stand of freshly baked muffins and can’t resist so pop them in your trolley.
 Feeling a little bad about the muffins you pick up more fruit and veg than you normally would.
 The cereal you usually buy is out of stock so you have to choose a more expensive one, and while you’re looking your kids manage to bully you into also buying coco-pops AND cheerios.

 At this point you’re getting stressed and the smell from the in-store bakery is making you hungry so you pick up a bunch of stuff that’s not on your list but you fancy it now.
 More whinging from the kids mean you speed through the rest of your shopping only to get home and realise you forgot to buy milk.

 Cue an extra later trip to a convenience store where you inevitably end up buying more than you went in for.

 Either way, for a lot of reasons, it’s not uncommon to have a higher grocery spend than your budget would like.